 Check which version of operating system you are running.
 To check that, open windows explorer by pressing a Win+E key on your keyboard.

-In that System type you will see 64-bit Operating System.
+In that System type, you will see 64-bit Operating System.
 That’s what we need to know.

-After knowing operating system version, make sure you downloaded the 64-bit version of Eclipse as well as 64-bit version of Java software.
+After knowing operating system version, make sure you downloaded the 64-bit version of Eclipse as well as a 64-bit version of Java software.

-If you downloaded 32 bit version (X86) of Java or eclipse any one of them, you will get that Exit code=13 error.
+If you downloaded 32-bit version (X86) of Java or eclipse any one of them, you will get that Exit code=13 error.

 Please double check the versions which you have downloaded.
-Because during installation it won’t show any error regarding incompatible version.
+Because during installation it won’t show any error regarding the incompatible version.
 It will install smoothly.

-Solution for Reason 2:
+The solution for Reason 2:

 Maybe you might have made a mistake in configuring Eclipse.ini file, which can be found on Eclipse directory itself.
 You can check this official guide if needed.